 THE WHOLE WOMAN INITIATIVE AIMS TO SEE YAZIDI WOMEN RESTORED TO PHYSICAL AND EMOTIONAL WHOLENESS BY ADDRESSING THEIR HOLISTIC HEALTH NEEDS.

 Since the rise of conflict in late 2013, there have been multiple waves of displacement across Iraq.
-As of March 2022, there are still nearly 900,000 displaced people and refugees hosted in the Kurdistan region and 1.5 million in all of Iraq.
-Due to continued tension, the destabilization of infrastructure, and lack of basic services in their regions of origin, many have stayed in Kurdistan.
-The large influx of IDPs and refugees in Kurdistan and increase in humanitarian needs has put a strain on the healthcare system.
-Today, survivors and refugees (two-thirds of which are women and children) face trauma, poverty, and vulnerability in internal displacement camps in Northern Iraq.
+As of April 2026, there are still roughly 900,000 - 1 million displaced people and refugees hosted in the Kurdistan region and 2 million in all of Iraq.
+Due to continued tension, the destabilization of infrastructure, and the lack of basic services in their regions of origin, many have stayed in Kurdistan.
+The large influx of IDPs and refugees in Kurdistan and the increase in humanitarian needs have put a strain on the healthcare system.
+Today, survivors and refugees (two-thirds of whom are women and children) face trauma, poverty, and vulnerability in internal displacement camps in Northern Iraq.
 Many are separated from their families, uncertain about their future, and living in the trauma of their past.

 THE POSTNATAL PROGRAM